avalonmediasystem/avalon-hydraworks/README.md

 ## What Is Working

 * Descriptive Metadata is converted for all objects
-* DublinCore information is converted
+* DublinCore information is exported from F3 to F4
 * Thumbnails and Posters are exported successfully
 * mhMetadata is converted for MasterFiles
 * encoding information is converted
+* captions are exported successfully

 ## To Set This Tester Up